-Gernay is an associate editor of Fire Technology, the peer-reviewed journal of the National Fire Protection Association (NFPA) and the Society of Fire Protection Engineering (SFPE).
-He reviews papers for numerous journals, among them Engineering Structures, International Journal of Solids and Structures, and Construction and Building Materials.
-He served on conference committees, including the 6th International Symposium on Life-Cycle Civil Engineering (IALCCE2018) in 2018, and he chaired sessions for the 10th International Conference on Structures in Fire in 2018 and for the 2nd International Fire Safety Symposium in 2017.
-Gernay served as an external committee member for Ph.D. defenses in Spain, Italy, Belgium, and the U.K.
+Gernay is an associate editor of Fire Technology, the peer-reviewed journal of the National Fire Protection Association (NFPA), and the Society of Fire Protection Engineering (SFPE).
+He reviews papers for numerous journals, among them Engineering Structures, Fire Safety Journal, and ASCE Journal of Structural Engineering.
+He served on conference committees, including the organizing committee of the Engineering Mechanics Institute conference (EMI 2022) in 2022, and the scientific committee of the Conference on Structures in Fire (SiF) since the 10th edition in 2018.
+Gernay served as an external committee member for Ph. defenses in the US, Spain, Italy, Belgium, and the UK.

 He received his BSE (2007) and ME (2009) in Civil Engineering and his PhD (2012) in Structural Engineering from the University of Liege in Belgium.
-He conducted research at the CEA near Paris, France, was a project engineer for Cockerill Maintenance Ingenierie in Belgium and did post-doctoral work at Princeton University as a Fulbright Fellow.
+He conducted research at the CEA near Paris, France, was a project engineer for Cockerill Maintenance Ingenierie in Belgium, and did post-doctoral work at Princeton University as a Fulbright Fellow.